aleedurrani/TimeComplexity/ReadMe.md

 # Time Complexity Analysis: Text File Processing in GoLang

 ## Unoptimized Code (Reading the file multiple times using different functions)

 ### Overview
-This Go program processes a text file (`file.txt`) and performs various counting operations.
+This Go program processes a text file and performs various counting operations.
 It calculates the number of words, punctuation marks, vowels, sentences, paragraphs, and digits in the file.
 The program is structured with separate functions for each counting operation.

 ### Code Structure
 - The main functionality is divided into several functions: